The best sales to shop today: Roomba, Allswell, Nisolo and more - CNN Underscored

 - Pick up a refurbished, unlocked iPhone XR for just $329.99, available at Woot! today only.

-- Amazon is marking down a Eufy Security EufyCam 2C Pro Kit, along with a standalone camera, for one day only, so you can keep an extra eye on your home.
+- Amazon is marking down a Eufy Security EufyCam 2C Pro Kit, along with a stand-alone camera, for one day only, so you can keep an extra eye on your home.

 - Teach your kids to code early with this top-rated Educational Insights Artie 300 Coding Robot, now down to an all-time low price.

-- Stop losing stuff in that spot because your car’s seat and center console with Drop Stop, on sale for just $18.39 at Amazon today.
+- Stop losing stuff in that spot between your car’s seat and center console with Drop Stop, on sale for just $18.39 at Amazon today.

 - Save on toys for your tots with 15% off sitewide at Melissa & Doug with code EXPLORE15.